rhappdev/api-first-workshop/docs/exercise-2.md

 # Introduction

-In this exercise we will learn how we can create and test the API contract using [Postman]() and [Newman]().
-This exercise will step you through how to create a mock server and run pur integeration tests against the various endpoints.
+In this exercise we will learn how we can create and test the API contract using [Postman](https://www.getpostman.com) and [Newman](https://github.com/postmanlabs/newman).
+This exercise will step you through how to create a mock server and run integration tests against the various endpoints.

 ## Step 1 - Locate completed contract

-For this exercise, you will require a complete and valid swagger doc.
-If you have completed the steps in [exercise-1](/docs/exercise-1.md) continue on to the next step.
+For this exercise, you will require a complete and valid OpenAPI spec.
+If you have completed the steps in [exercise-1](/docs/exercise-1.md), continue on to the next step.

-If not you can download a completed version of the the contract [here.](https://github.com/primashah/workshop/blob/master/contract/swagger.yaml) Be sure to download the file to the directory you are working in.
+If not, you can download the completed version of the the contract [here](https://github.com/primashah/workshop/blob/master/contract/swagger.yaml).
+Be sure to download the file to the directory you are working in.

 ## Step 2 - Postman, OpenAPI and a Contract

-Now that you have the complete swagger doc, open Postman, in the top left hand corner of the application window, select _**Import**_ button to reveal the file explorer.
+Now that you have the complete OpenAPI spec, open Postman, in the top left corner of the application window, click **Import** button to reveal the file explorer.

 ![File Importer](/docs//images/exercise-2/postman-file-importer.png)

-Select choose files and navigate the to the directory were you swagger file is save.
+Click **Choose Files** and navigate the to the directory were your OpenAPI file is saved.

-If the swagger file is vaild and can be parsed, a new collection with the label `ToDo List` will appear in Postman's collections sidebar.
+If the OpenAPI file is valid and can be parsed, a new collection with the label _ToDo List_ will appear in Postman's collections sidebar.

 ## Step 3 - Exploring our imported API Spec

-In Postmans collection explorer, collapse the ToDo List collection and any subdirectories and examine the contents.
+In Postman's collection explorer, expand the _ToDo List_ collection and any subdirectories and examine the contents.

 ![Collection Explorer](/docs//images/exercise-2/postman-imported-coll.png)

-You should find 5 endpoints, ranging from `GET` an item to `DELETE` and item.
-Lets explore one of these items in more detail.
+You should find 5 endpoints, defined previously in Apicurio studio.
+Let's explore one of these items in more detail.

-Select the item with label `List All Items`.
-This is a `GET HTTP` Operation that will return all valid `Todo` items in a array.
+Select the item with label _List All Items_.
+This is a `GET` HTTP operation that will return an array of to-do items.

-To the right hand corner, we can see examples of our response.
-Click `Examples(2)` and select an item from the list to reveal example responses.
+In the top right corner, we can see examples of our response.
+Click _Examples(2)_ and select an item from the list to reveal example responses.

 ![Example Response](/docs//images/exercise-2/postman-response-example.png)

 ## Step 4 - Setting up our Mock Server

-We will to setup a server to run our tests.
-Luckily, Postman offer us a [mock server](https://learning.getpostman.com/docs/postman/mock_servers/setting_up_mock/) out of the box.
-This provides the ability to run the tests and validate the api schema.
-Another advantage is that we can run a mock server and allow the developers to retrieve mocked responses until the backend is implemented.
+We will set up a server to run our tests.
+Luckily, Postman offers us a [mock server](https://learning.getpostman.com/docs/postman/mock_servers/setting_up_mock/) out of the box.
+This provides the ability to run the tests and validate the API schema.
+Another advantage is that we can run a mock server and allow the developers to retrieve mocked responses until the back end is implemented.

+The responses that the mock server will return are based on the Examples configured for the endpoints in the collection.

-Let's setup a mock server for our `Todo` collection in Postman.
+Let's set up a mock server for our To-Do collection in Postman.

-1. Select the parent row of the ToDo List collection from the collection explorer to the left of the window.
+1. Select the parent row of the _ToDo List_ collection from the collection explorer to the left of the window.
    ![Mock Server - 1](/docs//images/exercise-2/mock-server-1.png)
 2. Select the right facing arrow to expand collection settings.
-Navigate to the `more button` and select `Mock Collection` from the options.
+Click the **...** button and select _Mock Collection_ from the options.
    ![Mock Server - 2](/docs//images/exercise-2/mock-server-2.png)
-3. The next window will present you with options to configure the server, select the `Create` button to create mock server.
+3. The next window will present you with options to configure the server, enter the title and click the **Create** button to create a mock server.
    ![Mock Server - 3](/docs//images/exercise-2/mock-server-3.png)
+4. The next screen will show the URL of the created mock server.
+Click on the link and copy the URL from the URL field.
+You can also get the link later by clicking again on the right arrow and going to _Mocks_ tab.
+The link will look like: `https://66e2a15a-f50e-4292-b753-91084abf70c0.mock.pstmn.io`.

 ## Step 5 - Testing, testing testing!

-Now that we have explored POstmanand setup our mock server.
-Next we will adds ome basic test to validate our api contract.
+Now that we have explored Postman and set up our mock server, we will add some basic tests to validate our API contract.

+But first we'll need to configure an [Environment](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/) for the tests and set the variable `{{"{{ baseUrl }}"}}` that is created automatically for each endpoint on import to the value of our mock server.

+**Note:** in some versions of Postman this environment is created automatically on creating a mock server.

+* Click on the gear icon in the top-right corner to open the Manage Environments pop-up.
+* Click **Add**
+* Enter a name for the new environment, e.g. _ToDo List_
+* Add a variable `baseUrl` with the Initial Value set to the mock server URL (e.g. `https://66e2a15a-f50e-4292-b753-91084abf70c0.mock.pstmn.io`).
+* Click **Add**, confirm that the environment has been created, and close the window.
+* From the drop-down list (that shows `No Environment` or the name of another environment) select your newly created _ToDo List_ environment.

-#### GET - List All
+#### GET - List All Items

-First up, the List All endpoint.
-First, we will update the success response.
-As described ealrier, navigate to the `Examples` and select the Succsss Response to reveal editor.
+First, we will update the success response of the _List All Items_ endpoint.

+1. Navigate to the _Examples_ and select the _Successful Response_ to reveal the editor.

-1. In the example request url/address bar, replace the `{{ baseUrl }}` with `{{ url }}`.
-2. Copy and paste the array of todo items below, into the Example response body editor.
-Save and return to request window.
+2. Copy and paste the array of to-do items below, into the example response body editor.
+Click **Save Example** and return to request window.

 ```json
 [